 San Francisco to hire needle cleanup team

-San Francisco Mayor Mark Farrell said Monday the team will respond to resident complaints and will “hot spots” of needles and syringes every day of the week.
+San Francisco Mayor Mark Farrell said Monday the team will respond to resident complaints and remove needles and syringes from “hot spots” every day of the week.

 Farrell tells the San Francisco Examiner that discarded syringes on the streets are among the top litter complaints in the city with a growing homelessness problem.

-Public Health Director Barbara Garcia say the city will provide $750,000 to the AIDS Foundation to hire the new needle clean up team.
+Public Health Director Barbara Garcia says the city will provide $750,000 to the AIDS Foundation to hire the new needle clean up team.

 She says she expects the workers would start as early as June.